whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Zemena summoned her _imtir_, letting the mnemonics form all around her.
 She delegated conversation to a light social persona within her mind, and put her _imtir_ to the task of studying Firix.

 Slowly, under the cover of that modest social chatter, Zemena integrated observations: minute details of face and voice and posture, word choice, conversational flow.
 As she did so she became more alarmed.
-The strain she had seen in Firix was a strongly controlled suspense—something had not yet happened.
+The strain she had seen in Firix was a strongly controlled suspense—something had not _yet_ happened, Zemena realized.
 She began to delve into that.
 In brief exasperation, she realized that if only Firix were Humano, she could Sing into the Ambassador&#8217;s _imtir_.

 It was a briefly chilling thought: _Have we so specialized ourselves that we are at a disadvantage when dealing with a formidable_ imtir_-blind individual?_